elotroalex/chiens/_texts/translation.md

 - {:.sp} Parliamentarian.

-- Let's face it, time is running out: what are your intentions, general?
+- Let's face it, time is running out: what are your intentions, General?

 - {:.sp} Toussaint.